usimd/pi-gen-action/README.md

     # the pi-gen repository.
     pi-gen-version: arm64

+    # Setting to `1` will disable password authentication for SSH and enable public
+    # key authentication.
+Note that if SSH is not enabled this will take effect when
+    # SSH becomes enabled.
+    pubkey-only-ssh: 0

+    # Setting this to a value will make that value the contents of the
+    # FIRST_USER_NAME's ~/.ssh/authorized_keys.
+Obviously the value should therefore
+    # be a valid authorized_keys file.
+Note that this does not automatically enable
+    # SSH.
+    pubkey-ssh-first-user: ''

     # The release version to build images against.
 Valid values are jessie, stretch,
     # buster, bullseye, bookworm, and testing.
     release: bookworm